duglin/knregistry/README.md

 $ kubectl get taskrun/build-image -w
 ```

-When you see something that looks like this (SUCCEEDED is `true`):
+When you see something that looks like this (SUCCEEDED is `True`):

 ```bash
 NAME          SUCCEEDED   REASON   STARTTIME   COMPLETIONTIME build-image   True                 55s         1s
 ```

-then it's done.
-If something appears to have gone wrong, look at the
+then it's done and you can stop it by pressing ctrl-c.
+If something appears to
-TaskRun to get more info with this command:
+have gone wrong, look at the TaskRun to get more info with this command:

 ```bash
 $ kubectl get taskrun/build-image -o yaml